npeval

 Note

 qc.* Waveform quality control (QC) parameters.
-Ensure npeval subscribes to basic message groups, e.g. QC, CONFIG.
+Configure npeval to subscribe to the basic message groups, e.g. QC, CONFIG.

 qc.parameters